mit-teaching-systems-lab/groupdate/README.md

 Note that the site is responsive and will include a fake frame for an iPhone 5 running Safari at desktop resolution.

-Running `yarn start` will also start a [storybook](https://github.com/storybooks/storybook) server on port 9001.
+Running `yarn storybook` separately will also start a [storybook](https://github.com/storybooks/storybook) server on port 9001.
 You can use this to create "stories" iterate on UI features.

 ### To run tests: